jgesc/riscv-cores/rv32i-single-cycle/README.md

 ## Testing
 `make test` to build the core and testing program and run it on the core.

-The test program is a simple ray-casting render that renders an sphere.
+The test program is a simple ray-casting render that renders some spheres.
+It can also render shadows and reflections, but it is disabled by default as it may take several hours to render.

 ## Results